 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were prescribed antipsychotic medications.
-While antipsychotic medications may be helpful for many residents, it is important to make sure these medications are being used only where medically required.
-In some cases, excessive reliance on these medications may indicate a nursing home is using these drugs to subdue residents.
+This is the percent of patients prescribed antipsychotic drugs.
+While antipsychotic medications may be helpful for many residents, it is important to ensure these medications are being used only where medically required.
+In limited cases, increased usage of these drugs may mean that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This metric gauges the percentage of long-term stay patients which are administered antianxiety drugs.
-These medications are commonly used to treat residents suffering from anxiety or depression.
+This tells you the percent of patients prescribed antianxiety medications.
+Antianxiety medications are prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents